-Finally, in row 5 we address a potential non-comparability between the way we measure pre-conscription wages for men who served in the military and men who did not.
-Recall that for non-veterans we use the wage in 1988 as our measure of w_0 .
-For the 80% of conscripts who were working in 1988 and on leave in 1989 we do the same.
-But for the other 20%, who were working in 1987 and on leave in 1988 and 1989, we use the wage in 1987 as the measure of w_0 .
+Finally, in row 5, we address a potential noncomparability between the way we measure pre-conscription wages for men who served in the military and men who did not.
+Recall that for nonveterans we use the wage in 1988 as our measure of $w_0$ .
+For the 80 percent of conscripts who were working in 1988 and on leave in 1989 we do the same.
+But for the other 20 percent, who were working in 1987 and on leave in 1988 and 1989, we use the wage in 1987 as the measure of $w_0$ .
 This may lead to some understatement of pre-conscription wage for the veterans.
-As a check, we inflated 1987 wages for the relevant subgroup by 4.4% (the estimate that comes out of a model for pre-conscription wages that controls for schooling and whether the wage was measured in 1987 or 1988).
+As a check, we inflated 1987 wages for the relevant subgroup by 4.4 percent (the estimate that comes out of a model for pre-conscription wages that controls for schooling and whether the wage was measured in 1987 or 1988).
 Applying the adjustment leads to a slightly smaller estimate of the effect of veteran status on wages at mid-career across the various specifications.

-Inspection the results in panels (b) and (c) shows that departures from our baseline sample definition lead to estimated veteran effects for men with lower or higher education that are generally quite similar to our baseline estimates.
-In particular, for the low education group the range of estimated veteran effects is from 2.2% to 10%, with most of the estimates clustered in the range from 4% to 6%.
-For the high-education group, by comparison, the estimates range from -2.2% to 3.7%, with most of the estimates clustered around 0.
+Inspection of the results in panels B and C shows that departures from our baseline sample definition lead to estimated veteran effects for men with lower or higher education that are generally quite similar to our baseline estimates.
+In particular, for the low-education group, the range of estimated veteran effects is from 2.2 percent to 10 percent, with most of the estimates clustered in the range from 4 percent to 6 percent.
+For the high-education group, by comparison, the estimates range from -2.2 percent to 3.7 percent, with most of the estimates clustered around 0.

-Overall we interpret the robustness checks as providing general support for the conclusions derived from our baseline sample.
-A caveat is that our use of pre-enlistment wages to control for unobserved ability differences between conscripts and non-conscripts is relatively sensitive to the size of the pre-enlistment wage gap - particularly when this gap is multiplied by a large value of ψ_t .
-Empirically the pre-conscription wage gaps are all relatively small.
-If one takes these gaps as indicative that the true ability gap between conscripts and non-conscripts is 0, then the most reliable estimates of the veteran effect emerge from models that use the pre-conscription wage as a control variable.
-These models yield quite stable and relatively precise estimates of the veteran effect, with a value of 4-5% for low-education conscripts and approximately 0 for high-education conscripts.
+Overall, we interpret the robustness checks as providing general support for the conclusions derived from our baseline sample.
+A caveat is that our use of preenlistment wages to control for unobserved ability differences between conscripts and nonconscripts is relatively sensitive to the size of the pre-enlistment wage gap particularly when this gap is multiplied by a large value of $\psi_t$ .
+Empirically the preconscription wage gaps are all relatively small.
+If one takes these gaps as indicative that the true ability gap between conscripts and nonconscripts is zero, then the most reliable estimates of the veteran effect emerge from models that use the pre-conscription wage as a control variable.
+These models yield quite stable and relatively